Cuckmere Haven (1), South Downs, Sussex Location map

 The beach here is mostly pebbles with very little sand.

-The Cuckmere River flowing into the sea across the shore at Cuckmere Haven.
+The Cuckmere River, at Cuckmere Haven, flowing into the sea across the shore at Cuckmere Haven.
 You cannot get from one side of the Cuckmere River to the other without getting your feet wet.
 However, the water will only come up to just over your ankles in the conditions shown at low tide.

 Sea Kale (Crambe maritima) growing on the shingle beach at Cuckmere Haven with Haven Brow, the first of the Seven Sisters chalk cliffs, in the background.